Talia Yerushalmy, lawyer

 VP Engineering, Chief Engineer

-Corporate Secretary & Head of Organization, Regulation and Government Relations Division
+Company Secretary and Head of Organization, Regulation and Government Relations Department

-At the same time, the Company continued to promote the paving of the road southwards to Ma’ahaz (35 km), and began the construction of the road northwards at Section 18 – from the Iron Interchange to Ein Tut (18 km), which was also constructed by the concessionaire Derech Eretz.
-The southern section up to Shoket Interchange was established by budgetary means, and was opened to traffic in December 2016.
+At the same time, the Company continued to promote the construction of the road southwards to the Ma’ahaz Interchange (35 km), and began the construction of the road northwards at Section 18 – from the Iron Interchange to Ein Tut (18 km).
+Later on, Section 18 was constructed by the concessionaire.
+The southern section up to Shoket Interchange was constructed by using budgetary means, and it was opened to traffic in December 2016.

-For many years, the Company has led the innovative vision of balance required between the development of transportation projects and the preservation of nature and the environment.
+For many years, the Company has promoted the innovative vision of balance required between the development of transportation projects and the preservation of nature and the environment.
 Many environmental preservation activities were carried out for the first time as part of these projects.
-The Company continues to rigorously preserve the surrounding nature and landscapes across the diverse geographical areas of its projects.

 ranking of leading urban renovation companies in Israel CofaceBdi 2017 To continue reading the article in Hebrew